triploit/basm/docs/Commands.md

 ```
 Be careful with creating array with name which is a number!
 It is __UB__!
 ### asa
 Asa is abbreviation from Set Array to Array.
-However, this is heavily stretched.
 Syntax:
 ```asm
 asa array1, array2